Where to Eat in Roma Norte, Mexico City: Best Casual Eats

 Peltre: Brunch in the heart of Roma Norte

-Peltre is a local chain of cafes offering delicious breakfast and lunch deals around the city.
+Peltre is a local chain of cafes offering delicious breakfast and lunch deals around Mexico City.

 Their convenient location in Roma Norte has become a regular spot for me to visit whenever I’m in town.